A selection of original Gustave Doré wood engravings printed during his lifetime, c. 1872.

 Doré died at age 51.

-Email Gallery for information or pricing
+Email Gallery for information

 Page 2 + Page 3